xgt-network/xgt-network.github.io/docs/json_rpc.md

 ---

 ### Procedure:  verify_signatures
-This is a general purpose API that checks signatures against accounts for an arbitrary sha256 hash using the existing authority structures in Steem
+This is a general purpose API that checks signatures against wallets for an arbitrary sha256 hash using the existing authority structures in Steem
 #### Arguments
 * String `arg1` - _Description_